San Antonio River Walk Hacks: How To Eat, Play & Explore Like a Pro

 San Antonio culture literally IS Tex Mex, so you’ve gotta eat some amazing Tex Mex while you’re visiting the Riverwalk!

-However, there are a few REALLY good Tex-Mex spots on the Riverwalk if you know where to look!
-I’ve written this guide + map to show you what I think are the best options.
+Full disclosure: most of the Tex Mex on the Riverwalk is absolute crap, but there are a few REALLY good Tex-Mex spots on the Riverwalk if you know where to look!

 3. Take A Picture At The “Selena Bridge”